ikim1991/stock-portfolio-dash-app/README.md

 The Stock Portfolio Dash App is an end-to-end stock watcher dashboard application that utilizes machine learning to predict the rating of a stock against the rating the stock is given by analysts in the industry.
 This repository consists of 4 main components:
   - The front-end stock portfolio dashboard built using Plotly and Dash
   - The Extract, Transform, and Load (ETL) process to extract features using Python and SQL
-  - Training the machine learning model and using it predict stock ratings on the front-end
+  - Training the machine learning model and using it to predict stock ratings
-  - Error Analysis of machine learning model
+  - Error Analysis of the machine learning model

 ## Front-end Dash App